KolibriOS/kolibrios/programs/demos/3DS/readme.txt

    mapping).
 3. speed: idle, full.
 4,5. zoom in, out: no comment.
-6. catmull: on( use z buffer ( z coordinate interpolation), off( depth sorting, painters alghoritm). txgrd and 2tex models only with catmull  = on.
+6. catmull: on( use z buffer ( z coordinate interpolation), off( depth sorting, painters alghoritm).Txgrd and 2tex models only with catmull  = on.
 7. culling: backface culling on/ off.
 8. rand. light: Randomize 3 unlinear lights( so called Phong's illumination).
 9. Blur: blur N times; N=0,1,2,3,4,5